 V-SURE 1 (V1) students are rising juniors (eligibility details can be found below) who will undergo the selection process by completing the VSSA application due Feb 1st, 2019.
 V1 students in their first summer will work closely with the clinical UCRIP program at Vanderbilt in additional to their biomedical research and clinical shadowing.

 V-SURE 2 (V2) students are returning V-SURE interns (upon successful and positive reviews from their V1 summer) and will not have to undergo the selection process again.
 However, all V-SURE interns must apply via VSSA each year and update the required information asked for in the application.
 V2 students may have the option to work in the same lab as before or choose another lab.
 V2 students in their second summer who are very interested in research and pursuing a joint degree may participate with the summer MSTP program at Vanderbilt learning more about the role of physician-scientists in medicine in addition to their biomedical research and clinical shadowing.

 Program participants will be required to attend on-site HIPAA and blood-borne pathogen training prior to beginning their clinical experiences.
 Prior to the start date, V-SURE interns will need to have a background check and TB test to be able to work in the hospital with patients.
 They will also complete several other documentation required by Vanderbilt University Medical Center.
 Thus, it is important to respond promptly to all Vanderbilt and OMHP email regarding this internship, failure to do so can jeopardize your placement in the V-SURE program.

-The program provides housing on campus as well as a $3400 stipend.
+The program provides housing on campus as well as a $3000 stipend.

-Preference is given to candidates with prior research experience.
+- Preference is given to candidates with prior research experience